-The optical heart rate sensor on the Fenix 5X works well for running and cycling but will struggle to keep an accurate reading with the multiple movement of a Crossfit WOD.
+The optical heart rate sensor on the Fenix 5X works well for running and cycling but will struggle to keep an accurate reading with the multiple movements of different Crossfit workouts.
 It does however support any ANT+ compatible chest strap.

 Outside of CrossFit, the Fenix 5X Plus is a versatile device that will track a whole host of activities ranging from indoor running to skiing and golf to triathlon as well as the more common options of hiking, running and cycling.
 The device itself will display color topo and street maps with pre-loaded routes.